 A structure like no other

-The GCF appears to be set up like no other fund I have ever come across.
+The Green Climate Fund appears to be set up like no other fund I have ever come across.
 Given that it is a mechanism of the UNFCCC and the product – as one Board member pointed out – of a negotiation among climate experts rather than a strategy or vision of financiers, a politicised structure may have been an inevitability early in its life.
 But 7 years on from its formation, this structure is surely now due for some radical reform.

 Like other UN mechanisms, the GCF has a large Board (of 24) representing both donor (essentially developed countries) and recipient (developing country) interests, with private sector and civil society observers.
 The Board is serviced by a Secretariat, itself supported by a number of ‘Independent Units’ and an Independent Technical Advisory Panel (ITAP) that provides sector and project expertise on funding applications.
 The Board is the only decision-making body of the GCF and thus has to approve all funding proposals, large or small.